zz22394/presto/presto-docs/src/main/sphinx/configuration/configuration.rst

 JVM Config
 ^^^^^^^^^^

-The JVM config file, ``etc/jvm.config``, contains a list of command line options used for launching the Java Virtual Machine.
+The JVM config file, ``/etc/presto/jvm.config``, contains a list of command line options used for launching the Java Virtual Machine.
 The format of the file is a list of options, one per line.
 These options are not interpreted by the shell, so options containing spaces or other special characters should not be quoted (as demonstrated by the ``OnOutOfMemoryError`` option in the example below).

-The following provides a good starting point for creating ``etc/jvm.config``:
+The following provides a good starting point for creating ``jvm.config``:

 .. code-block:: none